lanl/qmd-progress/README.md

 projects](https://blog.travis-ci.com/2020-11-02-travis-ci-new-billing).
-Our workflow uses a [custom Docker image](https://hub.docker.com/r/nicolasbock/qmd-progress) which comes with the necessary compiler tool chain to build and test the `qmd-progress` library.
+Our workflow uses a [custom Docker image](https://hub.docker.com/r/nicolasbock/qmd-progress) which comes with the necessary compiler tool chain and a pre-installed `bml` library to build and test the `qmd-progress` library.
 Using `docker` is a convenient and quick way to develop, build, and test the `qmd-progress` library.

-    $ docker pull nicolasbock/qmd-progress:latest
+    $ ./run-local-docker-container.sh
-    $ docker run --interactive --tty --rm \
-        --volume ${PWD}:/qmd-progress --workdir /qmd-progress \
-        --user $(id --user):$(id --group) \
-        nicolasbock/qmd-progress:latest

 Inside the container: